karlchvojka/reactjs_boilerplate/README.md

-# ReactJS Template 2022
+# ReactJS Template 2023
 This is a CRA Alternative to be used to bootstrap new projects.

 ## Requirements
-Make sure you are running the following:
+This template is currently only tested with the following versions:
-Node v18.7.0+
+Node v19.8.1+
-Npm v8.15.0+
+Npm v9.6.2+

 ## Packages installed and configured
 As this is a template, only the basics are installed:

 - ReactJS v18.2.0
-- Webpack v5.74.0
+- Webpack v5.76.3
 - Babel v7.18.10

 ## Getting started